exercism/elm/exercises/practice/allergies/.approaches/bitwise-and-case/content.md

 This is not as concise as some other solutions, but the code is all very simple and easy to read.
 It is the fastest solution of the different approaches.

-This approach makes the domain concept of using bit positions in an `Int` to represent a list of `Allergy` a little more explicit, using the bit masks.
+This approach is better at embracing the concept of using bit positions in the allergy score to represent a list of `Allergy`, using the bit masks.

 The bit masks (1, 2, 4 ...) are duplicated once, which most people would say is Ok (people commonly refactor code when it is duplicated 3 times or more).